 Western Australian Government Railways Salaried Staff By-law — By-law 66

-Government Railways Commission,

-Perth, 10th April, 1953.

-Ex.
-Co.
-No. 480

-His Excellency the Governor in Executive Council has been pleased to approve of the amendment, in the manner set forth in the Schedule hereunder of the by-laws made under the Government Railways Act 1904, and published in the Government Gazette on the 15th day of July, 1921, and amended from time to time thereafter.

-A. G. HALL,

-Chairman of the Western Australian

-Government Railways Commission.

 1. Citation and Application

 This by-law may be cited as the Western Australian Government Railways Salaried Staff By-law and shall have application to all officers who are engaged for the working, maintenance and/or construction of the Western Australian Government Railways.